 Seek Out Sales + Promos

 Always keep your eyes peeled for the best deals!
-One fool-proof way to save money is by aligning your purchases with the off-season to increase your chance of getting a deal.
+One fool-proof way to manage your cash flow is by aligning your purchases with the off-season to increase your chance of getting a deal.
 For instance if your wedding color is red, wait to shop for decor until after Valentine’s Day.

 Promos are another easy way to save here and there.
 A quick online search is usually enough to bring up any coupons or current deals.
 If you’re in the store it never hurts to ask the cashier about coupons.